Twinklebear/Twinklebear.github.io/_posts/2013-08-20-lesson-4-handling-events.md

 The SDL Event Queue
 -
 To properly use SDL's event system we'll need at least some understanding of how SDL handles events.
-When SDL recieves an event it's pushed onto the back of a queue of all the other events that have been recieved but haven't been polled yet.
+When SDL receives an event it's pushed onto the back of a queue of all the other events that have been received but haven't been polled yet.
 If we were to start our program and then resize the window, click the mouse and press a key the event queue would look like this.